math-a3k/django-ai/docs/apps/examples.rst

 .. autofunction:: examples.views.process_metrics

-Realizing that the most visited ones are from type A, SmartDjango decided to go first on a smaller step, for the first building block the focus should be put on A-pages and the rest.
-Then, another metric should be recorded:
+Realizing that the most visited ones are from type A, SmartDjango decided to go first on a smaller step: for the first building block of the system the focus should be put on "A"-pages and then, the rest.
+Therefore, another metric should be recorded:

 ``avg_time_pages``
     Average Time Spent on Pages, independently of their type (Seconds).